lechnerc77/myNewsWrap/episodes/episode_template_season2.md

 series: 'myNewsWrap - SAP and Microsoft'
 ---

-# Episode XX: myNewsWrap – SAP and Microsoft
+# Episode 86: myNewsWrap – SAP and Microsoft

 Welcome to this week's edition of myNewsWrap, news from the world of SAP, Microsoft and the world in between.

 ## SAP Universe - from the community

-Let's us start with the SAP side of the house.
+Let's us start with the SAP side of the house i. e. news around the Business Technology Platform.

 ### Business Technology Platform Core - Kyma